abondar24/CrackingInterview/README.md

 - insert - Insert 32-bit number m into number n from position j to position i.
 M fully fits between positions
 - bin to str - Given real number between 0 and 1 convert it to bin and save as str.Max 32 chars.
+- conversion - Given two numbers determine how many bits are needed to convert one to another

 # Algorithms